Semi-supervised learning for continuous emotional intensity controllable speech synthesis with disentangled representations: Experiments and Results

 \subsection{Dataset}

 We used Emotional Speech Database (ESD) \cite{16_zhou2021seen} for multi-speaker models.
 The ESD covers five emotions (neutral, happy, angry, sad and surprise) and comprises of 350 parallel utterances from 10 native English speakers and 10 native Chinese speakers.
 We only used the English dataset with all emotions for training and evaluation.
+It is split into train, validation and test and 1000 sentences are used as validation and test set to evaluate the performance.